Wanted a parka and got an "Error 429: Too many requests"

 So, there's this "Screaming Frog SEO Spider" allowed to roam all around the website and my Chrome setup is not?

 Having a look at this Screaming Frog tool, it's a sort of desktop application that allows the user to download the HTML file of some websites, using guess what?
 A headless version of chromium.

 But being a desktop application, it is very unluckily that this rule is valid only for a certain range of IPs, so why we don't try to change the User Agent accordingly to the Screaming Frog?

 This of course does not mean I've found a way to "hack" the Kasada anti-bot but, in this particular case, the solution is misconfigured.

 It was probably too strict in blocking also some internal processes of the company so a back door was left open, giving the opportunity to the bot to enter.

 Is fighting bots so aggressively worth the risk?

 We don't know many details: how many bots were attacking the website before Kasada was implemented, the costs of the solution, and the losses of sales caused by this SEO lack.

 Kasada for sure is doing a great job, maybe was too good in this case that some backdoors were needed to not interfere with the operativity of the website.

-Generally speaking, when it comes to frauds or DDos attacks, or other harmful activity, of course, bot fighting is a must.
-And it's difficult to differentiate also between bots who just want to scrape some prices from the website from the dangerous ones.
+Generally speaking, when it comes to fraud or DDos attacks, or other harmful activity, of course, bot fighting is a must.
+And it's difficult to differentiate between bots who just want to scrape some prices from the website from the dangerous ones.